 Train ride from Nairobi to Mombasa

 Before boarding the train, I was treated to some stunning views at the Nairobi Terminus station.
 It was a seating train, but I wished it were a sleeper train, as I was sleep-deprived.
 The train was neat and clean, with good toilets.
-The train reached Mombasa on time at around 14:00 hours.
+It reached Mombasa on time.

 SGR train at Nairobi Terminus.